Goodness and Tag Suggestions

 Tagging is similar in some ways to faceted classification, which uses “clearly defined, mutually exclusive, and collectively exhaustive aspects to describe objects.”

-The patent application provides the example of a music piece, which can be identified by facets such as artist, albums, genre, and composer.
+The patent application provides the example of a music piece, which can be identified by facets such as artists, albums, genre, and composer.

 A faceted system created by experts is going to be more complete than what is found in the free form tagging of objects.